davidc6/exploring_rust/cargo-projects/vivs/README.md

 # README

-Vivs is an in-memory data store.
+Vivs is a simple, (currently) experimental in-memory data store.

-**This project here is quite raw and "very" work in progress**
+**This project is still in its early stages and work in progress**

 ### Guide